-In catalogs and on packaging, the letter at the end of the product name indicates the color.
+\ In catalogs and on packaging, the letter at the end of the product name indicates the color.
 Specifications and operations are the same regardless of color.

-■ Installing the batteries
+Installing the batteries

-- If the remote controller doesn't work reliably, try replacing the batteries. - Don't mix new and old batteries or different types of batteries. - If you intend not to use the remote controller for - a long time, remove the batteries to prevent damage from leakage or corrosion. - Remove expired batteries as soon as possible to prevent damage from leakage or corrosion.
+- If the remote controller doesn't work reliably, try replacing the batteries. - Don't mix new and old batteries or different types of batteries.
+If you intend not to use the remote controller for a long time, remove the batteries to prevent damage from leakage or corrosion.